active-group/reacl/doc/intro.md

 ```

 Whether to pass the action value or constructors to a class as an
-argument (as in the button example), or emitting fixed values from a
+argument (as in the button example), or to fix the type of values
-class (as in the timer example), depends a bit on the situation and is
+emitted in the class code (as in the timer example), depends a bit on
-also a matter of taste.
-There also is the function `reacl/map-action`,
+the situation and is also a matter of taste.
+There is also the
-that allows the parent to transform the actions flowing out of a child
+function `reacl/map-action`, that allows the parent to transform the
-component.
+action values flowing out of a child component.

 ## Summary